xeruf/instalee/README.md

 #### [./groups/shell](shell)

 - shell/basics: without these a linux machine is hardly usable
-- shell/tools: without these, a linux computer is not productively usable for me
+- shell/tools: without these a linux computer is not productively usable for me
 - shell/enhancements: replacements for commonly used, dated tools, such as `ls`->`exa` and `top`->`glances`

 #### [./groups/arch](arch)